syscoin/syscoin-rollux.github.io/README.md

-# Optimism Token List
+# Rollux Token List

-The Optimism token list is used as the source of truth for the [Optimism Gateway](https://app.optimism.io/bridge) which is the main portal for moving assets between Layer 1 and Layer 2.
+The Rollux token list is used as the source of truth for the [Rollux Gateway](https://bridge.syscoin.org) which is the main portal for moving assets between Layer 1 and Layer 2.

 ## Review process and merge criteria